 You can also delve deeper here:

-- for example, looking at the body language of the character while listening to that sentence
+- For example, looking at the body language of the character while listening to that sentence, or

-- or analyzing the impact of your specific behavior on the character’s next reaction
+- Analyzing the impact of your specific behavior on the character’s next reaction

-All these triggers will help you to turn an abstract concept of competency model description into a very real and tangible daily action, like that of talking to your employees in a certain way rather than another.
+All of these triggers will help you to turn any abstract concept of a competency model description into a very real and tangible daily action, the same as talking with your employees in a certain way versus another.

-Of course, several behaviors will impact on one single competency and that would happen in more than one single step of the conversation.
+Of course, several behaviors will impact a single competency and that would happen in more than a single step of the conversation.

-So, I would recommend to focus on one specific competency at a time and look at all the possible interaction you had during that interview that somehow affected that specific KPI.
+Thus, I would recommend focusing on one specific competency at a time and looking at all the possible interactions you had during that interview that somehow affected that specific KPI.